amd-jnovotny/hipBLAS/docs/conceptual/library-source-code-organization.rst

 library/src/amd_detail
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Implementation of the hipBLAS interface which is compatible with rocBLAS APIs.
+Implementation of the hipBLAS interface, which is compatible with the rocBLAS APIs.

 library/src/nvidia_detail
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Implementation of the hipBLAS interface which is compatible with cuBLAS-v2 APIs.
+Implementation of the hipBLAS interface, which is compatible with the cuBLAS-v2 APIs.

 library/src/include
 ^^^^^^^^^^^^^^^^^^^^^^^^^